 Around the Central Station

 Most recent developments in Amsterdam can be found along the waterfront.
-When the Central Station was built in the late 19th century, the old town was separated from the harbour.
-For nearly a century, the waterfront remained harbour area, until a rediscovery started in the 1990s.
+When the Central Station was built in the late 19th century, the old town was cut off from the harbour.
+For nearly a century, the waterfront remained a harbour area, until a rediscovery started in the 1990s.
 Over the last years, the Central Station has been extended with a new retail area, bus station and second main entrance on the waterside.
 East and west of it lie Oosterdokseiland and Westerdokseiland, which have been transformed into high-density city quarters.
 The latest addition is artificial peninsula IJdock, with the new Palace of Justice, a hotel, housing, offices and a marina.
 Now the development continues on the opposite side of the water, just a short ferry ride away, with the EYE Film Institute and the conversion of the former Shell highrise, topped by a spectacular viewing platform.

 Previous slide